rehierl/node-tree-outliner/about-h1-h6.md

 ## Relationship between sections and nodes

 *From a node's perspective:*
-Any node within a document always belongs to some section, regardless if that section has a title or not.
+Any node within a document belongs to some section, regardless if that section has a title or not.
 In addition to that, no node can have a direct relationship with two different sections at the same time.
 Any node therefore either directly belongs to some section, or it belongs to a different one.
 (Multiple nodes may still belong to the same section.)

 *From a section's perspective:*
-Any section always directly contains no node at all, a single node or more than one, in theory even infinitely many, nodes.
+Any section directly contains no node at all, a single node or more than one, in theory even infinitely many, nodes.

 Note - A section, that does not directly contain any nodes, does not have to be empty (i.e. a section that only contains subsections is not empty - e.g. the